tektutor/openshift-march-2026/README.md

 ## About about lab environment
 <pre>
-We have got two servers
+We have got two servers with below configurations
+- Dell PowerEdge R840 Server
+- Intel Xeon Processor with 192 CPU Cores
+- 1 TB RAM
+- 21 TB HDD
 </pre>

 #### Server 1